lCaptNemol/Python/README.md

 I am learning Python and this seemed like a good useful project to get me started on my Journey

 Also, with this file, I am learning how to track changes with Git and learning how to upload to GitHub

+For these scripts you need to install the dependencies below.
+Run these in VS code Terminal

+pip install python-docx pdf2docx lxml pip install python-docx docxcompose